jexuswebserver/jexus_docs/manager/tutorials/express-specific.rst

 #.
 Run Jexus Manager normally.
 #.
 Click the IIS Express server node you would like to manage.
 #.
 Click HTTP API icon in the middle.
 #.
-Switched to Reserved URLs tab.
+Switched to Reserved URL tab.
 #.
-Add a reserved URL for the site binding (TODO).
+Click Add... menu item on Actions panel.
+#.
+In Add Reserved URL dialog, type the URL prefix (for example, "http://*:8080/") and click OK.
 Elevation would be required.
 #.
-Under Sites node, choose a site.
+Under Sites node, choose a site which has a site binding of "localhost on *:8080 (http)".
 #.
 Click Bindings... menu item on Actions panel.
 #.
-In Edit Bindings dialog, choose a binding with "localhost" under "Host Name", and click Edit... button.
+In Edit Bindings dialog, choose a binding that says "localhost" under "Host Name", and click Edit... button.
 #.
 In Edit Site Binding dialog, remove the host header value under "Host name:", leave it blank, and click OK.
 #.
 If a prompt says "The specific host name is not recommended for IIS Express...", click OK.
 #.
 In Edit Bindings dialog, click Close.